Sweet Seymour Skinner's Baadasssss Song: Plot

-After dismissing the idea of taking Simpson family home videos and a geode, Bart brings Santa's Little Helper to school for show and tell.
-Bart's show-and-tell presentation is well received by the class, but the dog escapes into the air ducts and is spotted by Ralph.
-Principal Skinner sends Groundskeeper Willie through a vent to retrieve the dog.
-Willie catches the dog but becomes trapped in the ducts.
-As firemen attempt to rescue him, Superintendent Chalmers arrives for a surprise inspection that initially does not go well until he is charmed by Santa's Little Helper.
-However, Willie promptly falls from the vent and lands on him, and Chalmers fires Skinner on the spot, much to Bart's shock.
+After failing to find an adequate object to bring for show and tell at Springfield Elementary School, Bart decides to bring Santa's Little Helper to school.
+Bart's show and tell presentation is well received by the class, but the dog escapes into the air ducts.
+Principal Skinner sends Groundskeeper Willie through a vent to retrieve Santa's Little Helper.
+Willie catches Santa's Little Helper but becomes trapped in the ducts.
+As firemen attempt to rescue him, Superintendent Chalmers arrives for a surprise inspection.
+Willie falls from the vent and lands on Chalmers.
+Chalmers reveals he has reached a breaking point with Skinner's administration of the school, and fires Skinner.

 Chalmers hires Ned Flanders as the new principal of Springfield Elementary School.
-When Ned is hesitant to use discipline, the children run amok and the school becomes a mad house.
+Because of Ned's reluctance to use discipline, the children run amok and their academic ability falls further.
 Instead of rejoicing at the lack of discipline, Bart feels guilty for getting Skinner fired.
-He befriends the former principal and shares stories about Ned's failure as the school's head.
-Feeling lonely, Skinner decides to re-enlist in the United States Army, However, he and the Army's new recruits do not get along well and Skinner soon wants to de-enlist.
+Skinner and Bart become friends, and Bart informs Skinner of Ned's failure to run the school effectively.
+Feeling lonely, Skinner decides to re-enlist in the United States Army.
+However, Skinner is unable to effectively train the Army's new recruits, who do not respect him.

-To get Skinner his job back, Bart helps Skinner get out of the Army by violating Don't Ask, Don't Tell and tries to expose Ned's poor leadership to Chalmers with Homer's help, though Skinner and Bart sadly note that it will mean their friendship cannot continue unless Bart becomes a good student, which Bart bluntly says is unlikely to happen.
-Despite the chaos at the school, Chalmers is unconcerned because he always disliked Skinner and thinks the school is no worse under Ned than most public schools end up being.
-After hearing Ned utter a brief mention of God during school announcements, however, Chalmers realizes in horror that Ned is conducting a school prayer in a public school and resolves to fire Ned and re-hire Skinner.
-Bart and Skinner share a friendly chat about their typically antagonistic relationship and affectionately hug each other.
-During their hug, Bart tapes a "Kick Me" sign on Skinner's back; Skinner tapes a "Teach Me" sign on Bart.
-The two chuckle to themselves as they walk away.
+To get Skinner his job back, Bart helps Skinner get out of the Army by violating Don't Ask, Don't Tell and tries to expose Ned's poor leadership to Chalmers.
+Skinner and Bart sadly note that once Skinner becomes principal again, their friendship cannot continue unless Bart becomes a good student, which Bart bluntly says is unlikely to happen.
+Despite the chaos at the school, Chalmers is unconcerned because he always disliked Skinner and because he believes all American public schools will soon be in a similar state of chaos.
+However, after hearing Ned utter a brief mention of God during school announcements, Chalmers becomes outraged by Ned's mention of religion in a public school.
+Chalmers fires Ned and re-hires Skinner.
+Bart and Skinner lament the end of their friendship.
+They embrace, and both walk away chuckling, revealing that Bart put a "Kick me" sign on Skinner's back, and Skinner put a "Teach me" sign on Bart's back.